xigxog/kubefox/docs/getting_started/tutorials/graphql.md

 Now we're going to release to prod, but before we do, let's discuss some fundamental differences between the prod environment and the dev environment.
-If we look back at the dev environment (open `dev.yaml` in VS Code - you'll fine it in the hack/environments folder in kubefox-graphql).
+If we look back at the dev environment (open `dev.yaml` in VS Code - you'll find it in the hack/environments folder in kubefox-graphql).
 You'll see a releasePolicy defined as type: Testing.

 ```yaml linenums="9" hl_lines="8"